 All applicants must submit an online application and pay a non-refundable \$45.00 processing fee.
 Applicants may apply online at www.as.edu/apply-now.
-The processing fee is waived for current Newport News Shipbuilding employees, veterans, and reservists.
+The processing fee is waived for current Newport News Shipbuilding employees, veterans, reservists, Good Life Solutions and Pre-Apprenticeship Students.
 Applicants must also request official transcripts from all high schools and post-secondary schools attended by mailed to the following address: The Apprentice School Admissions Office, 4101 Washington Avenue, Building 1919, Newport News, VA 23607.